afontenot/find-untracked-files/README.md

 # find-untracked-files
 Find files in a directory that are not owned by any Arch Linux package

-## What it does
+## What is it for?
 Have you ever encountered this problem?

     $ sudo pacman -S maven
     error: failed to commit transaction (conflicting files)
-    maven: /usr/bin/mnv exists in filesystem
+    maven: /usr/bin/mvn exists in filesystem

 As you probably know, on most Linux systems, including Arch Linux, you're not really supposed to install things manually to system